-If you love going out, dancing to the latest beats and don't mind the crowds or getting your feet a little wet, then my list of top Montreal New Year's Eve events, just below, are sure to please!
-And do check out this extensive list of New Year's events in Montreal for more choice, courtesy of Club Zone.
+If you love going out, dancing to the latest beats and don't mind the crowds or getting your feet a little wet, then my list of top Montreal New Year's Eve events, just below, are sure to please.
+And do consult this Guide to New Year's Eve in Montreal.
+It covers the bases.

 Taxicabs: Plan Ahead

 Finding a taxi after the clubs close on a regular night is an exercise in patience by itself.
 Calling for a cab after 3 a.m. on a cold New Year's morn in Montreal can be even more exasperating than usual with busy phone lines and long wait times.
 So on this new year's, save yourself the frostbite and aggravation.
 Print this list of Montreal taxi companies and bring it with you to your club event on New Year's Eve.
 Your wait will be that much shorter with all these taxi phone numbers on one page: just call them one by one, ask them how backed up they are and find the quickest ride.
 And for everyone who came by car, these two designated driver services in Montreal are going to come in mighty handy.

 New Year's Eve Party at the Old Port